Best kids bike trailers 2024

 This photo shows what a roll cage looks like and you can see your child is sat well within the protective struts.

-These premium trailers also usually come with reflective materials, 5 point harnesses and have additional accessories available to allow babies and younger children to travel in comfort and safety.
+These premium trailers also usually come with reflective materials, 5 point harnesses to secure them safely, and they usually have additional accessories available to allow babies and younger children to travel in comfort and safety.
+Please note that with the exception of Hamax trailers, all other bike trailers are designed for a minimum age of one year when being pulled by a bicycle.

 best kids bike trailers - roll bar